mcneel/compute.rhino3d.appserver/README.md

 ## Getting Started
 1. Fork this repo
 2. Follow the [installation guide](docs/installation.md) to test and debug on your computer
+3. Follow the [installation guide](docs/getting-started.md) to set compute as a web server
-3. Follow the [Heroku hosting guide](docs/heroku.md) to push your customized AppServer to Heroku for a production web server
+4. Follow the [Heroku hosting guide](docs/heroku.md) to push your customized AppServer to Heroku for a production web server

 ## Example
 When we have our testing server up and running, you can visit